List on Bids44 →

 PeriodWarranty Status

-2026Third-party insurance: Not worth it for mechanical breakdown on a 5-year-old car, only for accident coverage.
+2026Third-party insurance: generally not worth it for comprehensive mechanical coverage on a 4-5 year old car.

 Pre-Purchase Inspection Checklist